mrkaye97/slackr/README.md

 slackr is a package to send webhook API messages to Slack.com channels/users

 This package contains functions that make it possible to interact with slack messaging platform.
 When you need to share information/data from R, rather than resort to copy/paste in e-mails or other services like Skype, you can use this package to send well-formatted output from multiple R objects and expressions to all teammates at the same time with little effort.
-You can also send images from the current graphics device.
+You can also send images from the current graphics device. , R objects (as RData), and upload files.

 The following functions are implemented:

 -   `slackrSetup` : initialize necessary environment variables
 -   `slackr` : send stuff to slackr
 -   `dev.slackr` : send the graphics contents of the current device to a to slack.com channel (full API token - i.e. not wehbook - required)
+-   `save.slackr` : save R objects to an RData file on `slack.com`
+-   `slackrUpload` : upload any file to `slack.com`
 -   `slackrUsers` : get a data frame of slack.com users (full API token - i.e. not wehbook - required)
 -   `slackrChannels` : get a data frame of slack.com channels (full API token - i.e. not wehbook - required)